gomorpheus/morpheus-docs/administration/roles/role_permissions.rst

     - This allows or disallows the ability to automatically log into the remote console.
     - |morpheus| will automatically log into the machine using the credentials defined on the VM or Host.
 The credentials are defined either from the virtual image used, added via cloud-init or VMware Tools using the global cloud-init settings (Administration > Provisioning), or the Linux or Windows settings defined in User Settings.
     - This permission is recommended when an organization utilizes |morpheus| to create user accounts on provisioned or managed machines, as well as, allow remote console access.
     -
+  * - Service Catalog: Catalog
+    - None, Full
+    - Determines access to the Catalog page of the Service Catalog Persona view
+    - The Catalog page displays the complete list of Instance and App configurations (as determined by Catalog Item types allowed in the user's Role) that can be provisioned from the Service Catalog Persona view
+    - This permission is recommended for users who will use the Service Catalog Persona to select items for provisioning -
+  * - Service Catalog: Dashboard
+    - None, Read
+    - Determines access to the Dashboard page of the Service Catalog Persona view
+    - The Dashboard is the default landing page for the Service Catalog Persona view.
+It displays featured Catalog Items, recently-ordered Catalog items, and an abbreviated list of Inventory items
+    - This permission is recommended for users who will use the Service Catalog Persona for quick access to new Inventory items and featured Catalog items
+    -
+  * - Service Catalog: Inventory
+    - None, Full
+    - Determines access to the Inventory page of the Service Catalog Persona view
+    - The Inventory is the complete list of user-owned items provisioned from the Service Catalog
+    - This permission is recommended for users who will use the Service Catalog Persona and need to be able to view details on the items they've provisioned from the Catalog
+    -
   * - Snapshots
     - None, Read, Full